Haiti's allies need to help tackle spike in violence -Canada PM Trudeau | Law-Order

 Gangs have extended their control of territory in Haiti since the assassination in July of President Jovenel Moise.
 One gang coalition in October created a nationwide fuel shortage by blocking access to storage terminals, and kidnappings are rife.
 "In order to address Haiti's humanitarian needs, we must also address the challenging security situation.
 The increase in violence is only worsening the already precarious humanitarian situation," Trudeau said.

 The number of asylum applications in Mexico nearly doubled in 2021 from two years earlier, with most applications being from Haitian and Honduran migrants.
-Ottawa says the meeting will also include representatives of the United Nations, the Caribbean Community and the Organization of American States.
+Ottawa said the meeting included representatives of the United Nations, the Caribbean Community and the Organization of American States. ($1 = 1.2586 Canadian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)